gnois/losty/README.md

 Losty is a simple web framework running atop OpenResty with minimal dependencies.

+Instead of objects and methods, Losty makes use of Lua first class function almost everywhere, from handling request, generating HTML to performing input validation.
+In a similar vein like Luaty to Lua, Losty adds helpers on OpenResty without obscuring much of its API that you are already familiar with.

 It has built in
 - request router
 - request body parsers